 Wimbledon Museum has reopened following an extensive refurbishment and redesign.

-Open every Friday, Saturday and Sunday from 2.30pm to 5pm.
+Normal opening times are every Friday, Saturday and Sunday from 2.30pm to 5pm.

 Wimbledon Museum is a small, independent museum proud to champion the history and people of Wimbledon’s village, town and common.